ibm-cloud-docs/log-analysis/tutorials/kube_reset_ingestion.md

 # Resetting the ingestion key used by a Kubernetes cluster to forward logs to an IBM Log Analysis with LogDNA instance
 {: #kube_reset}

-If the ingestion key that you use to forward logs from a cluster to an IBM Log Analysis with LogDNA instance in the {{site.data.keyword.Bluemix}} is compromised, you must reset the key and update the Kubernetes cluster configuration to use the new ingestion key.
+If the ingestion key that you use to forward logs from a cluster to an IBM Log Analysis with LogDNA instance in the {{site.data.keyword.cloud_notm}} is compromised, you must reset the key and update the Kubernetes cluster configuration to use the new ingestion key.
 {:shortdesc}

 ## Before you begin